Singular Ricci flows I: Stability of necks

 By Appendix \ref{appkappa}, for each $j$ there is a point $(z_j, t_j) \in \M^j_{t_j}$ with $l(z_j, t_j) \le \frac32$.
 After passing to a subsequence, by Proposition \ref{prop_convergence_no_curvature_bound}, the sequence of parabolically rescaled flows $\{(\hat \M^j(- t_j),(z_j,-1))\}$ pointed-converges to a gradient shrinking soliton $(\hat\S^\infty,(y_\infty,-1))$ that is either a $\kappa$-solution or is flat $\R^3$.
 Since the reduced volume of $(\hat\S^\infty,(y_\infty,-1))$ is also bounded above by $(4 \pi)^{\frac32} - \mu$, it cannot be flat $\R^3$.
 In addition, $\hat\S^\infty$ cannot be a round spherical space form, as each $\M^j_0$ is noncompact.
 Also, $\hat\S^\infty$ cannot be a $\Z_2$-quotient of a shrinking round cylinder, because then $\M^j_t$ would contain a one-sided $\R P^2$; by the classification of noncompact $\kappa$-solutions this would imply that $\M^j_t$ is isometric to the $\Z_2$-quotient of a round cylinder for all $t$, contradicting the failure of (2).
 Therefore $\hat\S^\infty$ must be a shrinking round cylinder.

-By the same reasoning, the asymptotic soliton of $\M^j$ cannot be a $\Z_2$-quotient of a shrinking round cylinder, so it must be a shrinking round cylinder.
-It follows that the reduced volume ${\tilde V}_{\M^j}(t)$ is nearly constant in the interval $(-\infty,t_j]$.
-But this implies that after passing to a subsequence, $\{(\hat\M^j(- T_j),(y_j,-1),l_j)\}$ converges to a gradient shrinking soliton $(\hat\M^{\infty},(y_\infty,-1),l_\infty)$, which is a $\kappa$-solution and whose asymptotic reduced volume is that of the shrinking round cylinder.
+On the other hand, for each $j$, there is an asymptotic soliton of $\M^j$.
+By the previous argument involving spherical space forms and one-sided $\R P^2$'s, the asymptotic soliton must be a shrinking round cylinder.
+It follows that for large $j$, the reduced volume ${\tilde V}_{\M^j}(-t)$ is nearly constant in the interval $(-\infty,t_j]$.
+Proposition \ref{prop_convergence_no_curvature_bound} now implies that after passing to a subsequence, $\{(\hat\M^j(- T_j),(y_j,-1),l_j)\}$ converges to a gradient shrinking soliton $(\hat\M^{\infty},(y_\infty,-1),l_\infty)$, which is a $\kappa$-solution and whose asymptotic reduced volume is that of the shrinking round cylinder.
 From Lemma \ref{lem_classification_gradient_soliton_kappa_solutions}, this implies that $\hat\M^{\infty}$ is a shrinking round cylinder, contradicting the failure of (1). \end{proof}

 We now use the stability result of Proposition \ref{prop_cylinder_stability_1_noncompact}, together with Lemma \ref{lem_cyl_l_function_stability}, to show that worldlines that start close to necks have a nearly minimal value of $l$, provided one goes at least a certain controlled amount backward in time.